Updated: July 2021

-Volunteering at Good Shepherd Food Bank is one of the best ways to give back to your neighbors struggling with food insecurity, especially during the current pandemic.
-By donating a few hours of your time, you’ll provide meals to families, children, seniors and those in need across Maine.
+Volunteering at Good Shepherd Food Bank is one of the best ways to fight hunger in your community, especially during the current pandemic.
+By donating a few hours of your time, you’ll help provide meals to families, children, seniors and those in need across Maine.

-Whether volunteering as an individual or in a small group (maximum of 5), you’ll soon notice that being aware of and adhering to COVID-19 guidelines is part of your volunteer responsibility.
 At the start of the pandemic, we implemented procedures based on CDC recommendations and updated them as needed.
 We intend to keep our staff, volunteers, and guests safe while they are in our facilities.
+Whether volunteering as an individual or in a small group, being aware of and adhering to COVID-19 guidelines is part of your volunteer responsibility.

 What should I wear?